Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Fixed the font was too small to read on the menus
     * Fixed renamed variables like sound and player that were locally overriding global functions
     * Fixed the film grain slider was not working
+    * Fixed wraith was missing cloack failure when shot and a visible body after death
     * Fixed game.BroadcastLua was updated to RunBroadcastLua
     * Fixed self.GetOwner was updated to self:GetOwner()
     * Fixed info.txt was updated to zombiesurvival.txt